 Load balancing option in rules

-Load balancing is an alternative to using round-robin or random group assignment rules.
+Load balancing is an alternative to using round-robin assignment rules.
 Load balancing rules will automatically assign conversations to the teammate in the group who has the fewest open assigned shared conversations.

 Customers can also assign conversations within a teammate group:

 Assignment limits for each teammate

 There will be a Load balancing tab in each workspace's rule settings where admins can set assignment limits for auto-assignment rules.
 If all teammates are at their limit, assignment rules will pause.
 Once any teammate in the group is below their limit again, the assignment rule will resume.